MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-alter-autoupdateschema.md

 # .alter materialized-view autoUpdateSchema

 Sets the `autoUpdateSchema` value of an existing materialized view to `true` or `false`.
-Please see the documentation for the autoUpdateSchema property in the [materialized view create command properties](materialized-view-create.md#properties).
+For information on the the autoUpdateSchema property, see [materialized view create command properties](materialized-view-create.md#properties).

 `.alter` `materialized-view` *MaterializedViewName* `autoUpdateSchema` [`true`|`false`]